NetLogo/NetLogo-Libraries/README.md

 All of these fields are mandatory.
 All values to the right of the colon should be wrapped in single-quotes (i.e. `"value"`).  `longDescription` may be wrapped in triple-quotes (i.e. `"""value"""`) in order to hold a multiline string.

 If you are simply uploading a new version (and not an entirely new extension), the only things that you usually need to change in `libraries.conf` are the extension's `version` field and its `downloadURL`.
+And, of course, you still need to also include the new `.zip` file (as mentioned in (1)).